 One aspect of economic geography studies the spatial distribution of financial resources in a given context.
 The graphic analysis of gross domestic product per capita above shows how productivity and income are distributed around the world.

 Sraffa’s model is a formalization of Marxian ideas of value/price and wage/profits relationships, and his model is identical to the input-output model of Wassilly Leontief.
 The Leontief model influenced research on regional growth and the study of impact analysis developed by Walter Isard and Richard Stone.
 The neo- Marxian geographers integrated the Sraffa models in their model of capitalist crisis.
 Eric Sheppard and Trevor J. Barnes (The Capitalist Space Economy: Geographical Analysis after Ricardo, Marx, and Sraffa, 1996) studied the capital-labor conflict and showed that, when it is combined with the spatial interpretation of industrial cost and residential location, it explained the patterns of urban settlements, technological change, industrial organization, restructuring, and monopoly power.
 Michael Webber and David Rigby, in The Golden Age Illusion: Rethinking Postwar Capitalism (1996), mentioned that since the Sraffa-based spatial model already contains the possibility of an endogenous crisis because of the technological competition and the decline of the productivity, the regulationist ideas of decline of capitalism were not useful.
 The rise of new technologies and new forms of economic organization lead toward profits and productivity growth.
 The new rise of competition in a global economy and the breakdown of the Bretton Woods system have been the driving force in this post-Fordist change of economy and geography.
-Network and governance are two key economic concepts that appeared in the 1990s.
+Network and governance are 2 key economic concepts that appeared in the 1990s.
 Economic and geographical works have focused on the organization of the relation between unit production and its spatial development.
 In this area, a network is called the spatial dimension of regulation between productive units; moreover governance is the regulation mode of those relations which are in different forms: hierarchical, sub-contracted, or partnerships.
 Michael Storper and Bennett Harrison showed the great diversity of the governance mode that they take into consideration only if it organizes the interfirms relations.
 It is a complex theory that comes from the domain of industrial organization, labor division, institutions and conventions, and the possible locations resulting from the modality of governance.
 Spatial economists have elaborated on a new economic geography, which is a reflection of their increasing interest in the concept of space.
 This represents a recent tendency to add “new” to the term economic geography, particularly since the work of the MIT economist Paul Krugman (1991) entitled Geography and Trade.
 He took into consideration, for example, the role played by distance and place in international trade.
 Krugman tried to show how exchanges in a country are affected by the process of geographic industrial specialization and, in return, how the process can influence further exchanges.
 In a slightly different perspective, for the business economist Michael Porter (1990), the geographic concentration of industry in a national economy plays an important role in the determination of sectors that have a competitive advantage within the international economy.
 The new economic geography adds to regional economics with specific modeling approaches.
 Krugman has contributed to several topics relating to the problems of regional development, exchange, externality, industrial location, strategic industrial policy, and the consequences of the economic integration and monetary policy on regional growth.
 He has used several economic and geographic theories, taking into consideration the locational economics of Alfred Marshall, cumulative causality, and traditional theories of location.
 The geographical emphasis by Krugman and others has been criticized because of their modeling of space that is too narrow; their interest is in the description of abstract space and not in a specific place.
 The 1980s and the 1990s have been marked by works on the metropolis.
 The city has been studied from the angle of the production system, with the apparition of the post-Fordist city concept.
 Globalization has certainly transformed the structure of urban societies.
 John Friedmann has established a world urban hierarchy using the location of headquarters and decision centers of corporations and international organizations.
 It is an extension of the theory of urban hierarchy that affirms that the geographical deployment of multinational companies is a function of the transactions done by the companies.
 The problem of globalization is an important topic for economic geographers, particularly since the increase in multinational corporations operating at a global level but also because of a new movement in capital.
 In effect, capital becoming more mobile.

 Globalization and global cities, such as New York, are central to the study of economic geography today.